 Organization of the Human genome

-constitute only a few percent of the region.
+are exon-rich.
 Introns make up the bulk

 are interuppted by repeat